 - Pay a fine of up to $1,000 and/or one-year imprisonment for providing false evidence of vehicle insurance( that’s in addition to one year in jail and $1000- fine you could get for driving an uninsured vehicle).

-Seeking representation from a Baltimore traffic violations attorney at the Law Offices of Randolph Rice may be important for this offense since your case is more than a simple traffic case like a speeding ticket.
+Seeking representation from a Baltimore traffic violations attorney at the Rice, Murtha & Psoras may be important for this offense since your case is more than a simple traffic case like a speeding ticket.

 You can be assessed five points on your record for driving an uninsured vehicle.
 Five points on your record also means the Judge could require you to take a Driver Improvement Program.
 By the way, if you think you can only get one ticket for driving insured, you are wrong.